RaglandDev/fisco/README.md

 3. run ``npm build``
 4. create a file called ``.env.local`` place it in fisco/fisco/
 5. copy provided environment variables into ``.env.local``
+#### Note: the database URL provided in .env.local connects to the development data base

 ### Start the server
 1. navigate to fisco/fisco/